 You’ll find some very useful standard frame and mat (mount) sizes in this guide: What Size Art Sells Best?
 Frames and Apertures – FREE Chart

 You can always make the frames yourself.
 The financial rewards would be higher but the storage, breakages, and transport problems are a nightmare.
 I know that from experience.

 And then there’s that other bugbear, color schemes.

 Like it or not, your art is likely to be chosen or rejected solely on the basis of color coordination.
 Pictures are decoration and as such, must compliment the buyer’s color scheme.

-Get to grips with color with this practical skillshare class by Brooke Glaser.
+Get to grips with color with this practical course by Jill Poyerd on Udemy.
 Lots of students and great reviews.

 As most people are conservative in their tastes and their living spaces are meant to give them peace, a violent color palette will restrict your market.
 You have to think about these things.